giannilmbd/dynare/doc/manual/source/the-model-file.rst

     forecast scenario.

 The forecast scenario can contain some simple shocks on the exogenous variables.
-This shocks are described using the function ``basic_plan``:
+These shocks are described using the function ``basic_plan``:

 .. matcomm:: HANDLE = basic_plan (HANDLE, 'VAR_NAME', 'SHOCK_TYPE', DATES, MATLAB VECTOR OF DOUBLE);